Chapter 7.2 – Cruise Ports

 3. The Competitiveness of Cruise Ports

 Cruise ports serve a derived demand, such as the wish of cruisers to visit a specific destination.
-Nonetheless, the competitiveness of the infrastructure and services offered at a cruise port can also affect the decisions of cruise lines to include more calls at this port in their cruise itineraries.
-Seeking to develop a new product, cruise lines have added new cruise ports to itineraries and seek to attract land-based holidaymakers or returning customers.
-This search continues and is associated with destination features, such as tourist attractions, shore excursion potential, and security.
-However, ports and their facilities, such as berth access, land infrastructure, and logistics, maritime services such as pilots and tugs, and landside operations such as security, procedures, and luggage handling, affect the growth of cruising in a given port.
+Nonetheless, the competitiveness of the infrastructure and services offered at a cruise port can also affect the decisions of cruise lines to include more calls at this port in their itineraries.
+Seeking to develop a new itinerary, cruise lines can add new cruise ports and seek to attract customers from existing cruisers and, preferably, attract new cruisers.
+This search is associated with destination features, such as tourist attractions, potential shore excursions, and security.
+However, facilities such as berths, land infrastructure, logistics, maritime services such as pilots and tugs, and landside operations such as security, passenger, and luggage handling affect the growth of cruising in a given port.
 Besides, cruise ports do not necessarily have a monopoly in the offered amenities and access to inland tourist attractions.
-Substitution remains a possibility.
+Substitution to a third port remains a possibility.

 It is less costly for ports to develop a cruise terminal than it is to develop other port facilities, such as container terminals.
 Superstructures and processes are less demanding in terms of sophistication.
 However, the quality of port facilities (infrastructure), the efficiency of services and operations, and the levels of port fees (costs) can explain only part of the attractiveness of a cruise port.
 With cruise passenger satisfaction being the foundation of cruise shipping, a cruise port relies on additional factors if it is to become a port of call and host cruise passenger movements.

 Taking it for granted that a port has applied all the steps to enhance security levels, the next factor is the quality of port services and services offered.
 Port fees stand as a success factor as well.
 The last two factors are generally the most easily adaptable compared to other success factors.
-Nevertheless, a cruise port that performs more weakly on location, tourist attractiveness, and accessibility than another port is not likely to match performance by making changes in facilities, services, or fees.
+Nevertheless, a cruise port has a limited location, tourist attractiveness, and accessibility is not likely to match performance by making changes in facilities, services, or fees.

 A. Port choice and itineraries

-Cruise ports aim to be part of different cruise itineraries since cruise lines sell itineraries, not destinations, implying greater flexibility in selecting ports of call.
+Cruise ports aim to be part of different cruise itineraries since cruise lines sell itineraries, not destinations.
 The selection of an itinerary by cruise lines is the outcome of several commercial considerations:

-• Operational considerations, such as geographic location (competing and complementary ports on the itinerary), the distance between ports of call (cruise ships can cover up to 280 nautical miles per night), infrastructure, days of the week that a cruise might call, evening and overnight calls.
+• Operational considerations, such as geographic location (competing and complementary ports on the itinerary), the distance between ports of call (cruise ships can cover up to 280 nautical miles per night), infrastructure, days of the week that a cruise might call, and the possibility of evening and overnight calls.

 • Brand positioning (exotic ports of call for premium services).